Residence Hall General Information

 Desk Services

-All residence halls, except Smurthwaite and the Honors House, have 24-hour front desk service.
+All residence halls except Smurthwaite have desk service.
 Community assistants (CAs) can help with emergency situations by contacting appropriate staff and emergency personnel.
 They also provide other services, such as distributing mail and checking out available equipment to borrow, and providing keys to available communal rooms.
+Desk hours are posted and when a desk is closed, services are still available for emergencies with on-call staff.

 Hall and Floor Meetings